eagmon/eagmon.github.io/_posts/2022-4-15-UConn-job.md

 ---
 layout: post
-title: Faculty Position -- unlocked!
+title: Accepted Faculty Position!
 ---
-I am very pleased to announce that I will be rising to the ranks for Assistant Professor this July, as a faculty member at UConn Health's [Center for Cell Analysis and Modeling]( https://health.uconn.edu/cell-analysis-modeling/), and the [Molecular Biology and Biophysics Department]( https://health.uconn.edu/molecular-biology-biophysics/).
+I am very pleased to announce that I will be rising to the ranks of Assistant Professor this July, as a faculty member at UConn Health's [Center for Cell Analysis and Modeling]( https://health.uconn.edu/cell-analysis-modeling/), and the [Molecular Biology and Biophysics Department]( https://health.uconn.edu/molecular-biology-biophysics/).
 See news release: [Eran Agmon joins CCAM](